 The process of DNA replication begins at specific sites in the chromosomes termed origins of replication, requires a primer bearing a free 3'–OH, proceeds specifically in the 5'—>3' direction on both strands of DNA concurrently and results in the copying of the template strands in a semiconservative manner.
 The semiconservative nature of DNA replication means that the newly synthesized daughter strands remain associated with their respective parental template strands.

 The large size of eukaryotic chromosomes and the limits of nucleotide incorporation during DNA synthesis, make it necessary for multiple origins of replication to exist in order to complete replication in a reasonable period of time.
 The precise nature of origins of replication in higher eukaryotic organisms is unclear.
-However, it is clear that at a replication origin the strands of DNA must dissociate and unwind in order to allow access to DNA polymerase.
+However, it is clear that at a replication origin the strands of DNA must dissociate and unwind in order to allow access to all of the accessory proteins and the DNA polymerase complex.
 Unwinding of the duplex at the origin as well as along the strands as the replication process proceeds is carried out by helicases.
-The resultant regions of single-stranded DNA are stabilized by the binding of single-strand binding proteins.
+Helicases involved in DNA replication are DNA-dependent ATPase with DNA helicase activity.
+The resultant regions of single-stranded DNA are stabilized by the binding of single-strand binding proteins (SSBPs).
 The stabilized single-stranded regions are then accessible to the enzymatic activities required for replication to proceed.
 The site of the unwound template strands is termed the replication fork.

 Synthesis of DNA proceeds in the 5'—>3' direction through the attachment of the 5'–phosphate of an incoming dNTP to the existing 3'–OH in the elongating DNA strands with the concomitant release of pyrophosphate.
 Initiation of synthesis, at origins of replication, occurs simultaneously on both strands of DNA.
 Synthesis then proceeds bidirectionally, with one strand in each direction being copied continuously and one strand in each direction being copied discontinuously.
 During the process of DNA polymerases incorporating dNTPs into DNA in the 5'—>3' direction they are moving in the 3'—>5' direction with respect to the template strand.
 In order for DNA synthesis to occur simultaneously on both template strands as well as bidirectionally one strand appears to be synthesized in the 3'—>5' direction.
 In actuality one strand of newly synthesized DNA is produced discontinuously.